mostafa-rizk/java-project-5-nest-egg-part-2/README.md

 Modify the code so that if the user leaves out the `expense` command line argument the program automatically calculates the maxium amout of expenses for a given length of retirement.

 ## Part 5: Wrapper Script
+Your code is now complete.
+In order to run your program a number of command line arguments have to be passes to the program.
+While this is an easy and efficient method for passing arguments to a program it is not particulaly user friendly.
+In this part you will create a wrapper script using Bash Shell script to simplify the usage of your program.
+Your script should have the same name as your java program but with the addition of a `.sh` suffix.
+WHen invoked the shell script should ask the user questions whose answer will be used for the command line arguments of the java program.
+Once the ser as answered all the require questions the script should launch the java program automatically.